 Important Note: If you, or someone you know, are in immediate danger, call 911.

 Reviews of this Jail

 Have you ever been locked up at this jail?
 Do you have a friend or family member that spent time there?
 Have you ever visited an inmate there?

 If you have, then we would like you to leave a comment below about it.
 Tell us about your jail experience because other people can find out what to expect.

 Everybody who’s been arrested and thrown in jail has a story to tell.
 How’d you get locked up?
 Were you fairly treated?
 How was life in jail?
 Were the other inmates cool?
 How has this experience impacted your life?

 Click here to share your story about when you did time in Scott County Jail

 Make some good friends in jail?
 Need to find out how to get in touch with an inmate you met while you were incarcerated?
 Then send them a message by posting a comment below.

-Throw a shoutout to people still locked up at Scott County Jail
+Send a message to someone incarcerated at Scott County Jail

 Return To Main Menu